 How can she not tell?
 Anyway…

-Sue: Is that a Marigold icon I see on the robot’s hand?
-Oh my, they are wearing Marigold gloves!
-I thought they were, but I didn’t want to say anything.
+Sue: Is that a Marigold icon I can see on that robot’s hand?
+Oh my, they are Marigolds!
+I thought they were, but I didn’t want to say.

-The Doctor and D84 discuss the possible whereabouts of Taren Capel, a mad scientist who has a bit of a thing for robots.
+The Doctor and D84 discuss the whereabouts of Taren Capel (a mad scientist who has a thing for robots).

 Sue: D84 is very sweet.
-The kids probably loved this story.
+I bet the kids loved this story.
 I can see why people might like this.
 I wish I did.

 Me: That makes two of us.
 I wish you liked it, too.

-Sadly, D84 didn’t entertain the possibility that an evil mastermind could impersonate one of the crew.
+Unfortunately, D84 didn’t entertain the possibility an evil mastermind who would try to impersonate a member of the crew.

-A corrupted SV7 transforms a group of robots into killers with impeccable manners.
+A corrupted Super Voc transforms a group of robots into a bunch of killers with impeccable manners.

-Sue: They are so polite.
+Sue: They’re so polite.
 That’s the scariest thing about this.

-Leela is attacked by a robot but she manages to run away.
+Leela is attacked by a robot, but thankfully she manages to run away.